nickserv/eslint-config-react-app-ts/README.md

 }
 ```

-That's it!
+You also need to make sure your usage of ESLint includes TypeScript files.
+For example, you can run `eslint . --ext js,jsx,ts,tsx` at the command line.

 You can override the settings from `eslint-config-react-app-ts` by editing the `.eslintrc` file.
 Learn more about [configuring ESLint](http://eslint.org/docs/user-guide/configuring) on the ESLint website.

 ## [Accessibility Checks](https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app#accessibility-checks)